The following answers to questions are meant as a reference to students and thus are neither definitive or official.

 When should I get in contact with my Advisor?

-Students should meet with their faculty advisor before signing up for classes.
+Students should meet with the Undergraduate Academic Advisor before signing up for classes.
 Discussions with your advisor are a good idea at any point in your college career!

 How can I get in contact with my Advisor, Professor or Teaching Assistant?

-Faculty and T.A.’s generally hold office hours each week in order to meet with and assist students.
-A list of faculty and T.A. office hours can be found outside the History Department’s office as well as on the department website.
-For those students unable to make it to the set office hours, most faculty members and T.A.’s are willing to schedule appointments to meet with students when it is mutually convenient.
-Email addresses and office phone numbers can also be found in the UConn Phone Book.
+Faculty and T.A.s generally hold office hours each week in order to meet with and assist students.
+Office hours should be listed on the faculty member’s or teaching assistant’s department profile webpage.
+For those students unable to make it to the set office hours, most faculty members and T.A.s are willing to schedule appointments to meet with students when it is mutually convenient.
+Email addresses and office phone numbers can be found in the UConn Phone Book.

 If I am double-majoring and already have a faculty advisor in another department, do I still need to have a History advisor?